Yunus4600/EmailAssistantApp/README.md

 # Email Assistant App

-A modern Android application for efficient email management, powered by AI.
-Built with Jetpack Compose and Firebase, it offers secure authentication, smart email summarization, and a chat-like interface for productivity.
+**AI-Powered Android Email Client for Productivity and Smart Communication**

+Email Assistant App is a modern Android application that transforms your email experience with advanced AI features.
+Built using Jetpack Compose and Firebase, it offers secure authentication, seamless Gmail integration (with 2FA and app password support), and intelligent email summarization powered by Gemini 2.0 Flash.
+The app features a chat-style interface for reading, summarizing, and replying to emails, helping you manage your inbox efficiently, save time, and respond with confidence.
+Designed for professionals, students, and anyone seeking to optimize their daily email workflow, Email Assistant App combines robust security, real-time feedback, and a beautiful Material Design 3 UI for a next-generation mobile email solution.
 ---

 ## Table of Contents